Sørvika: Metal community

-Sørvik is locally known as a "metal-community".
+Sørvika is locally known as a "metal-community".
 The heavy metal music movement is connected to the youth of the village.
-There have been several well-known bands that have their roots in Sørvik.
-Examples are Cat Eye (who will soon sign their first record with a German company), Flame Thrower (who won Norway's biggest amateur rock-contest Rock Mot Rus in 2005), Eternal Silence and Monkey Business.
+There have been several well-known bands that have their roots in the village.
+Examples are Cat Eye (who will soon sign their first record with a German company), Flame Thrower (who won Norway's biggest amateur rock-contest Rock Mot Rus in 2005), Eternal Silence, and Monkey Business.